3 Trends That Will Change the Future of Online Advertising

 Google has been gradually eliminating manual optimizations and replacing them with more automated solutions.
 That's great – it saves advertisers time, right?
 With that convenience, though, comes a loss of control.

-We've seen a ton of big changes to AdWords recently.
+We've seen a ton of big changes to Google Ads recently.
 Enhanced Campaigns involved getting rid of device-level targeting and a lot of search marketers were really, really upset about the change.
 Still, Google went ahead with it, despite the backlash.

 Then last August, Google redefined how keyword match types work.
 Before, you could specify precise phrases or keywords, but now Google automatically finds close variants for you.